JitKrNaskar/european_football_league_standings_backend_services/README.md

 <ul>
   <li>More European football leagues are played but only the top 5 league standings are in the database.</li>
-  <li>From 2012 to 2022 league standings data are present in the database. </li>
+  <li>The database presents data From the 2012 to 2022 league standings data. </li>
 </ul>